dsobhani8/ASICS/README.md

 - In the HPD is_correct=True represents whether Llama was preferred to Claude.

 - In the Deepseek dataset is_correct=True represents whether deepseek answered a given query from BigCodeBench correctly.
 Deepseek-coder-33B results were obtained from the BigCodeBench repo in the summer of 2024.
+Use ```bash  --input_dataset deepseek``` to run asics on this dataset.